 Enter the breakthrough notion of systems change, which is shifting how philanthropic organizations approach problem-solving.
 Systems change acknowledges that society’s ills are complex.
 To drive lasting progress, organizations should first analyze the systemic causes of a problem, then scale impact by partnering with complimentary organizations that each bring a specialized focus.

 “The definition of insanity is to keep doing the same thing and expect a different result.
 If we continue as individual actors, we will continue to waste our precious assets and not achieve the results we seek,” said Melanie Schnoll Begun, Head of Morgan Stanley Philanthropy Management.

-Read the full article about the roots of philanthropic systems change by Morgan Stanley Philanthropy Management.
+Read the full article about philanthropic systems change by Morgan Stanley Philanthropy Management.